 Medication Summary

-Treatment of phenylketonuria (PKU) is primarily diet-based; however, some patients may benefit from the administration of large neutral amino acids (additional studies are needed) or of sapropterin.
+Treatment of phenylketonuria (PKU) is primarily diet-based; however, some patients may benefit from the administration of large neutral amino acids (additional studies are needed).
+Drugs approved in the United States include an enzyme cofactor (sapropterin) and enzyme substitute (pegvaliase).
 The goals of pharmacotherapy are to reduce morbidity and to prevent complications.

 Large neutral amino acids (NeoPhe-PreKunil, PhenylAde, PreKunil)

 Adults and older teenagers refusing dietary restrictions can be prescribed a preparation of high-dose large neutral amino acids (LNAAs).
-The long-term outlook merits further study.
-Young women of childbearing age need to realize this drug does not protect their fetus from the teratogenic effects of phenylalanine.
+This therapy may decrease entry of phenylalanine into the CNS.
+However, it does not protect a developing fetus from the teratogenic effects of phenylalanine.

-The main purpose of the tablets is to create a phenylalanine-blocking effect.
-It should be kept in mind that they contain high doses of tyrosine and tryptophan.
+It should be kept in mind that LNAAs contain high doses of tyrosine and tryptophan.
 Too much tyrosine can cause headaches, which limits the numbers of tabs that can be consumed.
 Furthermore, by competitive inhibition, they also counteract uptake of Phe across the blood-brain barrier, thus reducing its impairing effect on neurotransmitter production.

 LNAAs may be ideal for young adults, for poorly compliant patients, and for late-diagnosed patients in whom compliance is low and in whom drinking formula can be a burden for the patient and caretakers.